DoD-Platform-One/bigbang/charter/HelmStandards.md

 ## Big Bang Helm Release

-* The `HelmRelease` for the package should hardcode the ImagePullSecret name as `private-registry`
+* The `ImagePullSecret` name as `private-registry` should be configured in each package's `chart/template/{package}/values.yaml` to be passed in to each Package.

 ## Common Values